-The safety factor of the gear motor refers to when selecting the type of gear motor, the use coefficient of the gear motor (generally > 1, namely the capacity of gear motor > motor capacity) is determined based on the factors including service condition and driven machine, so as to realize that there is a surplus of rated mechanical energy and thermal energy of gear motor.
-Factors influencing include running time and load (also known as loading condition).
+When selecting gear motors, the safety factor refers to the coefficient of the gear motor (generally >1; the capacity of gear motor > motor capacity) , which is determined based on the factors including service condition and driven machine, in order to achieve a surplus of rated mechanical energy and thermal energy in the gear motor.
+Factors influencing include running time and load (also known as loading conditions) are also considered.

-One of the basic requirements of the gear motor safety factor is to make the gear possible to have enough bearing capacity.
-At present, for the bearing capacity of the tooth surface, root and bonding, although there is a recognized (standard) calculation method, it is probably still difficult to complete the gear transmission design for the engineering and technical personnel who have little experience in this area, due to the fact that there are so many factors (commonly shown as coefficients or parameters) and some of them are contradictory as well as interacting.
-In the calculation for the bearing capacity of the gear motor device, it is very important to choose the appropriate safety factor, because the excessive safety factor will increase the outer dimension and weight of the transmission device, finally increasing the manufacturing cost.
-If the safety factor is too small, it may lead to unexpected failure and danger.
+One of the basic requirements for gear motor safety factors is ensuring that the gear has a suitable bearing capacity.
+At present, for the bearing capacity of the tooth surface, root and bonding, although there is a standard calculation method, it is probably still difficult to complete the gear transmission design for engineering and technical personnel who have little experience in this area.
+This is because there are so many factors (commonly shown as coefficients or parameters) and some of them are contradictory and influence each other.
+In the calculation for the bearing capacity of gear motor devices, it is important to choose the appropriate safety factor.
+This is because a safety factor that’s too high will increase the outer dimension and weight of the transmission device, increasing the manufacturing cost in the end.
+If the safety factor is too low, it may lead to unexpected failure and danger.
 An appropriate safety factor should be at a reasonable manufacturing cost and meet given reliability requirements.